NatronGitHub/Natron/libs/exprtk/readme.txt

 In  this  scenario   one  can  use   the  'dependent_entity_collector' component as described in [Section  16] to further determine which  of the registered variables were  actually used in the  given expression.
-As  an example  once the  set of  utilized  variables  are known,  any further 'attention'  can be  restricted to  only those  variables when evaluating the expression.
+As  an example  once the  set of  utilised  variables  are known,  any further 'attention'  can be  restricted to  only those  variables when evaluating the expression.
 This can be quite useful when dealing  with expressions that can draw from a set of hundreds or even thousands  of